elianiva/elianiva.github.io/src/post/2bwm/index.md

 ### Usage
 So far, it is a _great_ experience.
 I come to a point where it feels like it's a peak comfy workflow.
 I never thought floating WM with keyboard control is my thing.
 I tried Openbox and the only thing I don't like about it, you have to use the mouse.
 I hate using the mouse, it's way too far.
 Even though I have a TrackPoint in my Thinkpad, I still don't quite like it.

-You can move a window by using `mod+<vim keys>` and resize it using `mod+shift+<vim keys>`.
+You can move a window by using `mod+{h,j,k,l}` and resize it using `mod+shift+{h,j,k,l}`.
 You can also use the mouse if you want.
 The teleport feature is what I like the most.
 You can snap windows to left or right, and 4 corners of your screen.

 So far, I have no issue with this WM.
 Though, I only use it for about 3 days as of the time this post is written